patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 The primary reason for hope are plots like this:
 <figure class="center" style="width:100%">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2021-01-26-renewables/Solar-Costs-2010-2020-vs-Fossil-Fuel-Cost-Range.jpg" alt="">
-  <figcaption style="text-align:center">Over the last decade the price of utility scale solar power has dropped by 30-40% every time the installed capacity doubles.
+  <figcaption style="text-align:left">Over the last decade the price of utility scale solar power has dropped by 30-40% every time the installed capacity doubles.
   <br>
   <a href="https://rameznaam.com/2020/05/14/solars-future-is-insanely-cheap-2020/"><em>Solar's Future is Insanely Cheap</em> by Ramez Naam</a></figcaption>
 </figure>